GovReady/Issue-Packs/README.md

 ```

+### Jira Integration Information

+Currently, Issue Pack defaults all issues to issue type "Task" to support all three software development project types: Basic, Kanban, and Scrum.

+For this first iteration, basic authentication is used and is recommended to only connect to secure Jira instances.

 ## Development

 _If you would like to contribute, you will need to be able to compile and run the issue-pack npm module locally_